localstack/serverless-python-rest-api-with-dynamodb/README.md

 # Simple REST API using the Serverless Framework and LocalStack

-This example demonstrates how to set up LocalStack for a simple REST API built using the [Serverless Framework](https://www.serverless.com/).
+This example demonstrates how to set up LocalStack for a simple REST API built with the [Serverless Framework](https://www.serverless.com/).

 ## Prerequisites
 You need to have the following tools installed.